Canon 200D vs Sony A5100

-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha A5100 are two digital cameras that were announced, respectively, in June 2017 and August 2014.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha A5100 are two digital cameras that were officially introduced, respectively, in June 2017 and August 2014.
 The 200D is a DSLR, while the A5100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Sony A5100.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5100 is considerably smaller (39 percent) than the Canon 200D.
 Moreover, the A5100 is substantially lighter (38 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the A5100 are weather-sealed.